archana6malviya/Learning-Log/Day01/Notes.md

 - A **hypervisor** is software that creates and manages our VM`s and lets you run multiple operating systems on the same hardware.
 - Oracle VirtualBox- **Type-2 hypervisor**, which runs on top of an existing OS (like Windows or macOS).It is free, easy to install and highly featured.
 - You can install guest operating systems like Windows 10 or Ubuntu inside VirtualBox.
+- Clone git repositery to our computer .

 ## 💡 Why This Matters